velopack/velopack.docs/docs/integrating/overview.md

 - HTTP server, or S3, Azure Storage, etc:<br/>`new UpdateManager("https://the.place/you-host/updates")`
 - GitHub Releases:<br/>`new UpdateManager(new GitHubSource("https://github.com/yourName/yourRepo")`

-There are a variety of [built-in sources](/sdk/Velopack.Sources.html) you can use when checking for updates, but you can also build your own by [deriving from IUpdateSource](/sdk/Velopack.Sources.IUpdateSource.html).
+There are a variety of built-in sources (eg. [GithubSource](../reference/cs/Velopack.Sources/GithubSource.md), [SimpleWebSource](../reference/cs/Velopack.Sources/SimpleWebSource.md)) you can use when checking for updates, but you can also build your own by [deriving from IUpdateSource](../reference/cs/Velopack.Sources/IUpdateSource.md).

 ### Check for updates
 `CheckForUpdatesAsync` will read the provided update source for a `releases.{channel}.json` file to retrieve available updates ([Read about channels](../packaging/channels.md)).
-If there is an update available, a non-null [UpdateInfo](/sdk/Velopack.UpdateInfo.html) will be returned with some details about the update.
+If there is an update available, a non-null [UpdateInfo](../reference/cs/Velopack/UpdateInfo.md) will be returned with some details about the update.
 You can also [retrieve any release notes](release-notes.md) which were provided when the update was packaged.

-There are [also some options](/sdk/Velopack.UpdateOptions.html) which can be passed in to [UpdateManager](/sdk/Velopack.UpdateManager.html) to customise how updates are handled, eg. to allow things like [switching channels](switching-channels.md).
+There are [also some options](../reference/cs/Velopack/UpdateOptions.md) which can be passed in to [UpdateManager](../reference/cs/Velopack/UpdateManager.md) to customise how updates are handled, eg. to allow things like [switching channels](switching-channels.md).

 ### Download updates
 `DownloadUpdatesAsync` will attempt to download deltas (if available) and re-construct the latest full release.
 If there are no deltas available, or the delta reconstruction fails, the latest full release package will be downloaded instead.
 Note that if an option like `AllowVersionDowngrade` is specified, the downloaded version might be older than the currently executing version.